ReSurfEMG/ReSurfEMG/notebooks_guide.md

 >> Our final analyses can examine both ventilator and EMG signals from the same patient to examine issues like synchrony, one approach is [looking at the overlap of simplified EMG and ventilator signals](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/open_work/diagnose_emg_vent_relationship.ipynb) , another uses [edit distance](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/open_work/edit_distance_emg_vent.ipynb).

+> #### Neuromuscular efficiency

+>> Our first analyses on [neuromuscular efficiency](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/neuromuscular_efficiency_3lead_for_pub.ipynb) are part of research for an upcoming paper.

+> #### Automated breath analyses

+>> Our first analyses sought to quantify how many breaths occured based on simple parameters.
+We do not recconed this approach, but the interfaces for them exists [here](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/widgeted_breath_experiments.ipynb).

+> #### Information loss

+>> Reading EMG requires a pre-processing pipeline, but how much information is lost in each step?
+We explored this in a notebook on [informaiton loss](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/widgeted_info_loss_experiments_seconds.ipynb)

 > #### Historical notebooks :ghost:
 > ##### history